 Beverly Hills Dog Bite Attorneys

-The Beverly Hills injury lawyers at Levitt Leichenger & Aberle LLP serve clients who have been injured by a dog bite and need legal counsel.
+The Beverly Hills dog bite attorneys at Levitt Leichenger & Aberle LLP serve clients who have been seriously injured and need legal counsel.
 Even if the dog bite didn't break the skin, it is still considered a bite, and the owner is liable for their dog's actions.
 We will help you file a claim, calculate your losses, and obtain a fair settlement.

 A dog attack can be a terrifying experience and may cause serious physical and emotional harm—especially in children.
 Handling a dog bite case can be a complex process, so it is critical to have a skilled and experienced Los Angeles dog bite lawyer on your side from the very start.
 Levitt, Leichenger and Aberle has that experience.

-To learn how we can help you succeed in your dog bite claim, call (323) 524-2400 or contact us online to book your free, no-obligation case evaluation.
-Levitt, Leichenger & Aberle LLP is here for you.
+To learn how we can help you succeed in your dog bite claim, call (323) 524-2400 or contact us online to book a free evaluation.
+Our dog bite lawyers in Beverly Hills are here for you. ¡Hablamos Español!

 If you have suffered from a dog bite, seek immediate medical attention.
 A dog bite can lead to: